uc-cdis/fence/docs/google_architecture.md

 ### Data Access: Google Architecture

-To support the 3 methods of access mentioned above, we have a generic architecture that provides linkage between an end-user and rights to access a Google storage bucket.
+To support the 3 methods of access mentioned above, we have a generic architecture that provides linkage between an end-user and rights to access a Google Storage bucket.

 That architecture involves Google's concept of **groups** and use of their **IAM Policies** in the Google Cloud Platform.
 The following diagram shows the layers between the user themselves and the bucket.

 ![Google Access Architecture](images/g_architecture.png)

-Working backwards from the Google Bucket itself, we have a **Google Bucket Access Group**, which, as you probably guessed, provides access to the bucket.
+Working backwards from the Google Bucket itself, we have a **Google Bucket Access Group**, which, as you probably guessed, is a Google Group that provides access to the bucket.
 That group is assigned a **role** on the Google **resource** (the Google Bucket). **Roles** provide a set of permissions (like read privileges).
-The combinations of those roles on the bucket, become the bucket's **Policy**.
+The combinations of those roles on the bucket become the bucket's **Policy**.
 You can read more about Google's IAM terms and concepts in [their docs](https://cloud.google.com/iam/overview).

 The important thing to note here is that *any* entity inside that Google Bucket Access Group (GBAG) will have whatever role/permissions were set between the GBAG and the Bucket itself with Google's IAM.